 Here are some tips to stay organized:

-1) Find a workflow: identify a workflow that resonates with all business partner(s).
-Referring to existing patterns of work on the farm or ranch can be helpful here.
-Perhaps the person who manages the bookkeeping would be the best person to set up a physical or digital folder where that person is responsible for keeping track of notes, meeting schedules, agendas, and recording ideas and decisions generated by using this workbook?
-Or, perhaps each of you keeps track of different elements in a shared folder so that no one has to carry the administrative load by themselves?
-Or it may work best for one person to administer this process while the other(s) show up to meetings and do tasks when they’re told.
+1. Find a workflow: Identify a workflow that resonates with all business partner(s).
+It can be helpful to refer to existing patterns of work on the farm or ranch.
+Perhaps the person who manages the bookkeeping would be the best person to set up a physical or digital folder to keep track of notes, meeting schedules, agendas, and recording ideas and decisions generated by using this workbook.
+Or, each of you keeps track of different elements in a shared folder so that no one has to carry the administrative load by themselves.
+Alternatively, it may work best for one person to administer this process while the other(s) show up to meetings and do tasks when they’re told.
 Working relationships all have different workflows.
 Choose what works best for you and your business partner(s).

-2) Choose your “paper” trail: the process of creating a governance document includes a good chunk of writing down thoughts and ideas, as well as terms of agreement.
+2. Choose your “paper trail.”
+The process of creating a governance document includes a good chunk of writing down thoughts, ideas, and terms of agreement.
 How do you want your paper trail to look?
 What do you need to support your thought process?
 Identify your preferred style below:

 pencil drawing a line icon